The Hurt Locker: Casting

 For the main characters, Bigelow made a point of casting relatively unknown actors: "it underscored the tension because with the lack of familiarity also comes a sense of unpredictability."
-Renner's character, Sergeant First Class William James, is a composite character, with qualities based on individuals whom screenwriter Boal knew when embedded with the bomb squad.
+Renner's character, Staff Sergeant William James, is a composite character, with qualities based on individuals whom screenwriter Boal knew when embedded with the bomb squad.
 Bigelow cast Renner based on his work in Dahmer, a film about Jeffrey Dahmer, the notorious serial killer whose victims were boys.
-To prepare for the film, Renner spent a week living and training at Fort Irwin, a U.S. military reservation in the Mojave Desert in California.
-He was taught to use C4 explosives, learned how to render safe improvised explosive devices, and how to wear a bomb suit.
+To prepare for the film, the cast spent a week living and training at Fort Irwin, a United States Army reservation in the Mojave Desert in California.
+They were taught to use C4 explosives, learned how to render safe improvised explosive devices, and how to wear a bomb suit.

 Mackie plays Sergeant J. T. Sanborn.
 Describing the experience of filming in Jordan in the summer, he said, "It was so desperately hot, and we were so easily agitated.
 But that movie was like doing a play.
 We really looked out for each other, and it was a great experience.
 It made me believe in film."

 Several hundred thousand Iraqi refugees live in Jordan.
 Bigelow cast refugees who had theatrical backgrounds, such as Suhail Dabbach who plays the innocent man used as a suicide bomber at the film's end.